MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-use-environment-variables-in-a-build.md

 ---
 title: 'Use Environment Variables in a Build'
-description: Learn how to access environment variables in MSBuild project files, and use environment variables to set build options without modifying the project file. ms.date: 08/15/2023 ms.topic: conceptual
+description: Work with environment variables in MSBuild project files, and use environment variables to set build options without modifying the project file. ms.date: 08/15/2023 ms.topic: conceptual
 helpviewer_keywords: